kensmosis/BuildABook/README.md

 `make ebook`:	Produce `out/$type.epub`, the epub version (sans covers).

-`make justebook`:	Same as `make ebook` but doesn't rebuild any images.
-Good for quick testing of ebook tweaks.

 `make draft`:	Produces `out/draft.pdf`, a draft version for editing.

 `make lookinside`:		Produces `out/$type_999-8-7777777-66-1.zip`, the bundle for upload to amazon for the print book's look-inside feature.

-`make ecovers`:	Produces front and back covers, sized to amazon

 `make all`:		Everything for that book